Danial-frpf/my-story/README.md

 ## Site link:

-Visit the site using the link https://my-stories-349015.web.app
+Visit the site using this link https://my-stories-349015.web.app

 ## Installation